reed-jones/phase-blog-demo/README.md

 ### Docker setup

-Rhe image can be built using the existing docker-compose config.
+The image can be built using the existing docker-compose config.
 ```sh
 docker-composer build
 ```